kevinoc554/murmur-bandsite/README.md

 #### 404 Error

 ### Bugs:
+- Navbar and footer were not scrolling with the screen.
+    - Fixed by setting `position: fixed;`
+- Some elements, inculding Navbar when scrolling, were appearing under the opaque filter on the hero image.
+    - Fixed by setting the z-index of all elements involved, so they appear stacked correctly,
-- Unwanted hover effect on album images on discography.html on smaller screens.
+- Hover effect on album images on discography.html that were intended for desktop and laptop only, were also triggering on smaller screens.
-    - Fixed by
+    - Fixed by moving relevant CSS to a media query that only triggers above tablet screen sizes.

 ## Deployment